 Video Tutorial to Convert M2TS Files to Plex Compatible Formats on Windows/Mac

-Step 1 Add MTS files to convert for Plex server.
+Step 1 Add MTS files to convert for the Plex server.

-Step 2 Choose output video format compatible to Plex.
+Step 2 Choose output video format compatible with Plex.

-Go to the Target Output Format section and click the drop-down button, then a drop-down list will appear with tabs of Recently, Video, Audio and Device.
-To simply select the MP4 format, go to Video > MP4 and select the specific resolution in the right.
-You can change the output format in batch by clicking on the Convert all files to: option.
+Go to the Target Output Format section and click the drop-down button, then a drop-down list will appear with tabs of Recently, Video, Audio, and Device.
+To select the MP4 format, go to Video > MP4 and select the specific resolution in the right.
+You can change the output format in batch by clicking on the Output Format option.

-Step 3 Convert MTS for Plex media server.
+Step 3 Convert MTS for the Plex media server.

-Hit the Convert All button to start convert M2TS to Plex media player supported format.
+Hit the Start All button to start converting M2TS to a Plex media player supported format.
 You can find the converted files under the Converted tab after the quick conversion process.

-The expert advice can also be utilized if the user is not the member of these forums as the guest login can be created to get the issues resolved.
-The Plex media server also has a guide that has been published online and for all those users who want to play M2TS and MTS players can make sure that the issue is resolved for them, and they get the best deals within no time at all.
-There are wide range of media file extensions both audio and video that are supported by this service and the user just needs to make sure that the needful is done within no time at all.
-These file extensions can also be viewed at https://support.plex.tv/hc/en-us/articles/203810286-What-media-formats-are-supported- and the user can get the player as per the advice that has been provided there.
+The expert advice can also be utilized if the user is not a member of these forums as the guest login can be created to get the issues resolved.
+The Plex media server also has a guide that has been published online, and for all those users who want to play M2TS and MTS, players can make sure that the issue is resolved for them, and they get the best deals within no time at all.
+There is a wide range of media file extensions, both audio and video, supported by this service, and the user just needs to make sure that the needful is done within no time at all.
+These file extensions can also be viewed at https://support.plex.tv/hc/en-us/articles/203810286-What-media-formats-are-supported-, and the user can get the player as per the advice that has been provided there.